feb 2014 - breaking news - bvhacker is now open source

 If you do sell animations made with bvhacker you have an obligation to obtain permission from the original bvh

 motion file creator to re-sell their work.
 However, this does not apply to free animation files

 from Animazoo - if you want to sell modified copies of their free animations you

-are permitted to do so as long as you add the word 'Animazoo' to the name of the product when you sell it.
+are can do so, provided you add the word 'Animazoo' to the name of the product at point of sale.